SapienzaInteractiveGraphicsCourse/final-project-lautzmayo/README.md

 # Local

-If you want to try the game or experiment with the code in local, pull the repository and start a server in the root folder, where the index.html file is located, with the command:
+If you want to try the game or experiment with the code in local, pull the repository and start a server in the root folder, where the index.html file is located.
+One of the ways to do this is with the command:

 ```python
 python -m http.server